-In 2011, as it has been for four consecutive years, more than four in ten births (41 percent) were to unmarried women.
+In 2013, as it has been for six consecutive years, more than four in ten births (41 percent) were to unmarried women.

 Women who give birth outside of marriage tend to be more disadvantaged than their married counterparts, both before and after the birth.
 Unmarried mothers generally have lower incomes, lower education levels, and are more likely to be dependent on welfare assistance compared with married mothers. , , , Women who have a nonmarital birth also tend to fare worse than childless single women; for example, they have reduced marriage prospects compared with single women without children. ,